22Acacia/recycler/README.md

 - if error_counter meets or exceeds the threshold, the message is written to the dead letter location for processing by something else
 - else write the message to the original "input" topic
+- if a message has been seen again in under 5 minutes (default), pause and wait for full retry gap.  prevents short lived, transient network errors from flushing large amounts of messages down the quickly retried toilet